svlauer/academiccv/README.md

 **font size options will have no effect** (`academiccv` will always behave as if the `12pt` option had been passed).
 If you really want to change the basic font size, you will have to do it by other means.

+(I do advise against font sizes smaller than 12pt for CVs, which are made to be skimmed.
+This becomes difficult on smaller font sizes.
+This is why I hardwired 12pt as the font size (I would have preferred to have 12pt as a default that can be overriden, but this does not seem to be possible).
+For the same reason, I advise strongly against smaller margins than the 1 inch default).

 ### (Sub)section titles